 There are three main sports leagues often associated with blackouts.
 These are the NFL, MLB, and NBA.

-- The NFL usually broadcasts preseason games on local stations.
+- NFL-Related Sports Blackouts: The NFL usually broadcasts preseason games on local stations.
 This means that those living outside those areas won’t be able to see the game on their TVs.
-Aside from local stations, major national broadcasters like CBS, FOX, NBC, and ESPN usually have the rights for full games.
-The good news is that regular season games are not usually restricted to regional networks and all postseason games are usually broadcast nationally.
+Aside from local stations, major national broadcasters like CBS, FOX, NBC, and ESPN usually have the rights for broadcasting full games.
+The good news is that regular season-games are not usually restricted to regional networks and all postseason games are usually broadcast nationally.

-- The same could be said for the NBA.
-You can rely on ABC, ESPN, TNT, and NBA TV for regular season games.
+- NBA-Related Sports Blackouts: The same could be said for the NBA.
+You can rely on ABC, ESPN, TNT, and NBA TV for regular-season games.
 When it comes to the postseason, games can be televised locally, regionally, or nationally.

-- The MLB has its own rules, where preseason games can be televised locally or nationally, which depends on the game.
+- MLB-Related Sports Blackouts: The MLB has its own rules, where preseason games can be televised locally or nationally, which depends on the game.
 During the season, blackouts are quite common and you need to rely on national networks like FOX, ESPN, FS1, FS2, TBS, and the MLB Network.

-- Sports-Centric Services: UFC.TV, NBA League Pass, NHL.TV, MLS Network, NFL Game Pass, and MLB.TV.
+- Sports-Centric Streaming Services: UFC.TV, NBA League Pass, NHL.TV, MLS Network, NFL Game Pass, and MLB.TV.

-- Sports Networks: ESPN3, Fox Sports Go, NBC Sports.
+- Major Sports Networks: ESPN3, Fox Sports Go, NBC Sports.

-- Streaming Services: FuboTV, Sling TV, DirecTV Now, PlayStation Vue, Hulu Live TV, and YouTube TV.
+- Live TV Streaming Services: FuboTV, Sling TV, DirecTV Now, PlayStation Vue, Hulu Live TV, and YouTube TV.

 At times when games from the United States are broadcasted in Canada, the television rights have been purchased by some big cable companies and since only a few online services are available, they do face these blackout restrictions as an extra burden.

-Some of the above-mentioned channels and services work on many different devices and platforms that include but are not limited to Android, Windows, Roku, Amazon Fire TV, Apple TV, Android TV, Chromecast, iOS, iPhone, iPad, Xbox One, PlayStation, AirTV Player etc. So, all these devices can avoid blackouts if you are watching Live Sports by following the below methods.
+Some of the above-mentioned channels and services work on many different devices and platforms that include but are not limited to Android, Windows, Roku, Amazon Fire TV, Apple TV, Android TV, Chromecast, iOS, iPhone, iPad, Xbox One, PlayStation, AirTV Player, etc. So, all these devices can avoid blackouts if you are watching live sports by following the above-mentioned methods.